 Below is how the front PCB and housing should look.

 Remove your shoulder buttons, and set them aside.
 If you are re-using your hardware, take care not to lose the springs or posts.
-Below shows the shoulder button (albeit dirty), spring and pin assembly for future reference.
+Below is the shoulder button (albeit dirty), spring, and pin assembly for future reference.

 Remove the two wires (circled in red) and the blue piece by pulling up.